Colonial-Dev/inkjet/README.md

 <img src="https://img.shields.io/crates/l/inkjet">
 </p>

+**Notice:** Inkjet is no longer supported by me.
+Leandro Pereira (a past contributor to this crate) has created a much better implementation of the same "batteries included" concept in [`autumnus`]; I recommend you check that out!

 ## Features

 - Language grammars are linked into the executable as C functions - no need to load anything at runtime!